martingchao/martingchao/README.md

 # Hello!
-- Wlways learning how to better use code to solve problems
+- Always learning how to better use code to solve problems
 - How to reach me: Email or Linkedin